LukeDunkley2005/GLIDER/README.md

 Official repository for the GLIDER MVC framework.

 Versions:

-Initial Commit:
+Initial Commit (1.0.0):
-    Version 1.0.0

 Complete working edition of the GLIDER framework